nlepage/go-wasm-http-talk/slides.md

 ## Thank you

 Notes:
-- Thank you for listening, thank you to FOSDEM organizers, and to the Go devroom organizers.
+- Thank you for listening, thank you to the organizers of the tehcnozaure.
-- And a big thank you to all those who helped me prepare this talk.
+- If you have any questions, or you just want to talk, I'll be available in the Q&A area.